jval1972/Speed/readme.txt

 Fix gravity field inheritance in ACTORDEF declarations.
 String and boolean evaluation in parameters of ACTORDEF functions.
 Infinite state cycle error message will display the actor's name.
-Evalueate actor flags in ACTORDEF functions parameters with the FLAG() function.
+Evaluate actor flags in ACTORDEF functions parameters with the FLAG() function.
 3D floor collision logic corrections.
 Auto fix interpolation for instant changes in sectors heights and texture offsets.
 Added full_sounds console variable.
-When true, the mobjs will finish the ir sounds when removed.
+When true, the mobjs will finish their sounds when removed.
 Added MF4_EX_ALWAYSFINISHSOUND & MF4_EX_NEVERFINISHSOUND mobj flags to overwrite the full_sounds console variable.
 Correct evaluation of angle in functions parameter's evaluation.
 Use sound files in pk3 without WAD equivalent.
 Supported file formats are WAV, OGG, FLAC, OGA, AU, VOC & SND.